Skip to main content

 • Avoid any snacks that have hidden net carbs

-• Check your snack or food item for the Nutritional Information label and find the polyol section (sometimes called ‘Erythritol’ or ‘Xylitol’)
+• Check the nutritional information of the snack and find the polyol section (sometimes called ‘Erythritol’ or ‘Xylitol’)

-• Detract the polyol number from the total net carbs
+• Subtract the polyol number from the total carbohydrates for one serving of the snack

-• Make sure that number is below the conservative daily 5.0g limit.
-Once you know your personal net carb limit, use that instead.
+• Make sure that number is below the conservative snack limit of 5.0g per serving

 Need More Help?